nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * listens for changes to `Model` data so that the UI can be updated with the modified data.
 * keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
 * depends on some classes in the `Model` component, as it displays `Person` object residing in the `Model`.
+* provides confirmation prompts to some classes in `Logic` component for user approval.

 ### Logic component